WD3: Taming the Estimation Bias in Deep Reinforcement Learning: Abstract

 \section{Abstract}

 The overestimation phenomenon caused by function approximation is a well-known issue in value-based reinforcement learning algorithms such as deep Q-networks and DDPG, which could lead to suboptimal policies.
-To address this issue, TD3 takes the minimum value between a pair of critics, which introduces underestimation bias.
-By unifying these two opposites, we propose a novel Weighted Delayed Deep Deterministic Policy Gradient algorithm, which can reduce the estimation error and further improve the performance by weighting a pair of critics.
-We compare the learning process of value function between DDPG, TD3, and our proposed algorithm, which verifies that our algorithm could indeed eliminate the estimation error of value function.
-We evaluate our algorithm in the OpenAI Gym continuous control tasks, outperforming the state-of-the-art algorithms on every environment tested.
+To address this issue, TD3 takes the minimum value between a pair of critics.
+In this paper, we show that the TD3 algorithm introduces underestimation bias in mild assumptions.
+To obtain a more precise estimation for value function, we unify these two opposites and propose a novel algorithm \underline{W}eighted \underline{D}elayed \underline{D}eep \underline{D}eterministic Policy Gradient (WD3), which can eliminate the estimation bias and further improve the performance by weighting a pair of critics.
+To demonstrate the effectiveness of WD3, we compare the learning process of value function between DDPG, TD3, and WD3.
+The results verify that our algorithm does eliminate the estimation error of value functions.
+Furthermore, we evaluate our algorithm on the continuous control tasks.
+We observe that in each test task, the performance of WD3 consistently outperforms, or at the very least matches, that of the state-of-the-art algorithms\footnote{Our code is available at~\href{https://sites.google.com/view/ictai20-wd3/}{https://sites.google.com/view/ictai20-wd3/}.}.